 8.7 Where we need to process data for the purposes of entering into a Contract with you, if you fail to provide such data it may mean that we cannot establish legal relations between us and the contract may not be able to go ahead.
 We will inform you if this happens.

 8.8 Automated decision making and profiling means making decisions without human intervention, usually with the use of a computer program or software.
-We do not use automated decision-making software.
+We may use automated decision making about you if it is necessary for entering into or performing a Contract with you or where you Consent to the actions.

 8.9 Please note we will retain and use your personal information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
 If we need to use your data for a reason it was not collected and you are not aware of this, we will inform you and in appropriate cases obtain your further consent to such use.